-Finding: Complies with condition.
-There are multiple existing structures onsite.
-Prior to plat of the proposed subdivision, the applicant shall demonstrate that all existing structures comply with the permitted uses and dimensional standards of the R-8 Single-Family Dwelling District or have been relocated.
-Future homes within the project plan to comply with the above-listed maximum height, setback, lot coverage and design requirements for proposed dwelling units and accessory buildings.
+Finding: Complies as conditioned.
+Future homes within the project are planned to comply with the abovelisted maximum height, setback, and lot coverage requirements.
 The preliminary plans show required setbacks for future dwellings, which are planned to be reviewed for compliance at the time of building permit issuance.
-The applicant has demonstrated that all proposed lots have provided adequate space for typical single family development parcels.
-These standards are met and will show full compliance at time each house submits for building permits.
+The applicant has not indicated if the existing house will remain as a lot in the subdivision.
+Prior to plat of the proposed subdivision, the applicant shall demonstrate that all existing structures comply with the permitted uses and dimensional standards of the R-6 Single-Family Dwelling District or have been relocated.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-Chapter 17.68: ZONE CHANGES AND AMENDMENT 17.68.020 Criteria The criteria for a zone change are set forth as follows: A. The proposal shall be consistent with the goals and policies of the comprehensive plan.
+Chapter 17.68: ZONE CHANGES AND AMENDMENT

+17.68.020.A.
+The proposal shall be consistent with the goals and policies of the comprehensive plan.